This piece was written with Josh Donlan and James Mulligan of Advanced Conservation Strategies.

 So, who is right?
 Will 2012 be a breakthrough year for renewable, or will it collapse?

 Punxsutawney Phil may have forecast six more weeks of winter, but for much of the country winter has not yet arrived.
 Once again, weird weather is dominating the headlines.
 Temperatures have recently hit highs of 63F in New York City and 72F in Washington, D.C., where cherry blossoms are already flowering.

 The National Climatic Data Center released its January data yesterday for the United States and the summary was not surprising to anyone who has enjoyed the warmer weather.
 January was 5.5F higher than the long-term average and the fourth warmest January on record.
 Twenty-two states experienced temperatures over the past two months that were among their ten warmest on record.
 And, amazingly, none of the states reported temperatures that were lower than average.

 While much has been written from a theoretical perspective about markets for ecosystem services, few on-the-ground projects currently exist.
 Yet the projects that do exist provide one of the best windows onto what actually works in practice.
 That’s why WRI has issued a new brief, Insights from the Field: Forests for Climate and Timber to discuss an innovative initiative called the Carbon Canopy.

 This post originally appeared in the National Journal Energy & Environment Expert Blog.
-The question was, "The summer of 2011 marked the second-lowest ice coverage on record for the Arctic Ocean...Is the U.S. prepared to face this century of change in the Arctic?"
+The question was, "Obama's State of the Union: What Does It Mean for the Energy Agenda?"

 This post was written with Sara-Katherine Coxon, Objective Coordinator at the World Resources Institute.